junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 Dean learns it's called a "cat", the next day, when his Dad comes back.
 And that it's *not* a monster (unless it's not *just* a cat), after a series of test his Dad conducted, including silver, iron and salt.
 The creature -- the cat -- doesn't particularly like the touch of various metals, probably because they're cold, but it appears curious about salt and tries to taste some, which makes Dean chuckle and reassures his Dad that it means it's "clean".
 Dean is very glad.

 He gets a speech from his Dad, not unexpectedly, about how he should be able to test whether the creature is a monster or just a creature -- especially when it's a new thing he's never seen before (though "cat" is actually a quite common creature, according to his Dad, they just haven't got a chance to run into one for Dean to acquaintance in his five short years of life) -- all by himself.
-He's surprised, though, that instead of being scolded for rummaging the duffle bag and taking the gun, his Dad puts a hand on his shoulder with a proud look, and tells him that this is the right thing to do; that if there is something coming to them, it's the right thing to do to protect Sammy and make his kid brother feel safe; and that if he wants, maybe they can start the lesson for that earlier than planned.
+He's surprised, though, that instead of being scolded for rummaging the duffle bag and taking the gun, his Dad puts a hand on his shoulder with a proud look, and tells him that this is the right thing to do; that if there is something coming to them, it's always the first and the most important thing to do to protect Sammy, to make sure his kid brother is safe; and that if he wants, maybe they can start the lesson for that earlier than planned.
 Dean feels proud.

 Even better, with his Dad's permission -- though not without quite some persuasion and begging, and Dean thinks the hesitant nod is probably mostly due to it being a reward for what he's done right, and Dad's in a not too bad mood this morning -- Dean gets to take the cat with him when they leave the motel and get moving again.
 Despite his very constant sneezing when he's too close to the cat -- which is only just a little inconvenience, Dean doesn't really mind -- he finds he's rather attached to the little thing, feeling all warm and fuzzy and *safe* when his hands are rubbing its fur.
 So his hands don't stop petting it when they sit in the car.
 The cat doesn't seem to mind at all either, curling up on his lap, purring comfortably.